microsoft/graphitation/packages/apollo-forest-run/docs/normalization-pitfalls.md

 Potential benefits:

-- Much simpler architecture with way less data transformations
+- Much simpler architecture with way less data transformations.
 - Natural garbage collection (dispose the whole query and all associated metadata when not needed)
-- `O(1)` `read` complexity (simply returns the object that is already up-to-date)
+- `O(1)` `read` complexity (simply returns the object that is already up-to-date).
+Memoization works out of the box, and no need for subscriptions.
 - `write` performance comparable to `normalization` due to the need of synchronization of different results (although much better for initial writes and writes that do not affect other results)
 - Stale data still available when consistency cannot be achieved by syncing with other operations